jeffouille/nextgen-gallery-panoramics/readme.txt

 == TODO ==
 DONE extract gps for all images in a gallery
-DONE extract gps for one image ajax gps data picker for one image region for gallery
+DONE extract gps for one image ajax
+DONE gps data picker for one image region for gallery

+shortcode generator in wysiwyg

-add gps marker on image
+DONE add gps marker on image

 add license file config in admin